 Additionally, our pupil premium strategy recognises the distinct context of our school: a small, rurally isolated community.
 We recognise the importance of having a broad range of life experiences on which new learning can be related to and understood.
-With this in mind, a key part of our strategy includes the supporting of children to be able to engage in a broad range of experiences and trips through the 'Foulsham Passport'.
+A key part of our strategy includes the supporting of children to be able to engage in a broad range of inclusive experiences and trips.